jenkinsci/gitee-plugin/README.md

     * Select *Build when a change is pushed to Gitee*
     * Copy the *Gitee webhook URL* shown in the UI (see [here](#webhook-url) for guidance)
     * Use the check boxes to trigger builds on *Push Events* and/or *Created Pull Request Events* and/or *Accepted Pull Request Events* and/or *Closed Pull Request Events*
-    * Optionally use *Rebuild open Pull Requests* to enable re-building open merge requests after a push to the source branch
+    * Optionally use *Rebuild open Pull Requests* to enable re-building open pull requests after a push to the source branch
     * If you selected *Rebuild open Pull Requests* other than *None*, check *Comments*, and specify the *Comment for triggering a build*.
 A new build will be triggered when this phrase appears in a commit comment.
 In addition to a literal phrase, you can also specify a Java regular expression
 2. Configure any other pre build, build or post build actions as necessary
 3. Click *Save* to preserve your changes in Jenkins